 Obstacle #2: Physical complaints

+This is another among the most common obstacles to meditation cited by people.
 I know this one too.
 I learned to meditate back in 1968.
 In the process, I knew if I was going to be a “real” meditator, I’d have to sit for long periods of time in full lotus.

 I tried—oh how I tried.
 And my knees ached.
 And my back ached.
 Pretty much everything from my navel-down ached.
 I’d tough it out, my feet would fall asleep, I’d get up, I’d fall down.
 And then I’d stop meditating for a little while—maybe a decade.

 There are meditation teachers that insist that full lotus is the only way to go.
 They are of the “no pain, no gain” school of meditation.
 I don’t buy it, not in the least.
 The only body I have to work with is mine, and after 45 years, my knees still prefer other postures than full lotus.

 Which is why there are other ways to sit.
 There’s Burmese style, kneeling posture [which is the way I sit] and half lotus.
 And as an absolute last resort, you can always sit on a straight-backed chair.

 The way out

 Go find a meditation teacher who will help you discover the right sitting posture for you and your body.
 They’re out there—just ask around.

 The other thing that really helped, happened three or four years ago.
 We found a new meditation center, and the teacher had us do yoga stretches ahead of meditating.
 I’ve done yoga for some years, but had never thought of using it specifically to work on my hips and legs for sitting.

 He used about five poses, and after doing them, I could sit for 45 minutes with no pain.
 Pretty amazing.
 I only had to do the stretches for a year—now I can just sit, and sit comfortably.